 Coauthored and collaborative works include books with the elite WWII paratroopers featured in HBO’s Band of Brothers miniseries, the elite WWII Marines featured in HBO’s The Pacific, Oscar-nominated actor turned advocate Gary ‘Lieutenant Dan’ Sinise, theologian and minister Louie Giglio, quadruple amputee and Afghan combat veteran Travis Mills, Super Bowl winner and first deaf athlete to play offense in the NFL Derrick Coleman Jr., NFL quarterback Colt McCoy and his mentor Matt Carter, Alabama restaurateur and Civil Rights activist Martha Hawkins, fashion journalist Lauren Scruggs Kennedy, internationally bestselling historian Adam Makos, humanitarians Dr. Sampson Davis and Sharlee Jeter, actor and producer Shawn Hoffman, Bronze Star winner Colonel Susan Luz, humanitarian Susan Scott Krabacher, and the legendary Lt.
 Buck Compton, who prosecuted Sirhan Sirhan for the murder of Bobby Kennedy.

 Marcus appeared in the World War II documentary ‘A Company of Heroes,’ shown on PBS stations nationwide and internationally.

 Born in British Columbia, Marcus earned a bachelor’s degree from Multnomah University in Portland, Oregon, and a master’s degree from Biola University in Los Angeles, where he graduated with high honors.

-He lives with his wife and their three children in Washington State.
+He lives with his wife and their three children in the Pacific Northwest.